• Skip to main content

 Some say that potato soups don’t freeze well, but I find that most of these potato soups freeze perfectly fine, and if anything, are even creamier after de-frosting and re-heating.
 I haven’t tested them all yet, but I will.

-For instance, I pour my leftover chunky potato soup into reusable freezer bags such as ziploc bags in single portions, freeze them, and defrost them for lunch.
+For instance, I pour single portions of my leftover chunky potato soup into reusable freezer bags such as ziploc bags, freeze them, and defrost them for lunch.
 I end up with a wonderfully creamy potato soup that serves as an especially comforting lunch.
-Now let’s tell you all about our best potato soup recipes.
+Now let me tell you all about our best potato soup recipes.

 Our Best Potato Soup Recipes